galatea-associates/galatea-hal/README.md

 ## Overview
 Galatea Hal is our own natural language enabled internal bot for common tasks.

+This is John Casey's fork of Galatea Hal.

 Hal is hosted on BeepBoop.
 Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.

 ## Development